acudworth3/component-library-poc/docs/project-notes.md

 ### Explanation - Not Completed

-- estlint - maybe drop a standard config into the repo anyway
+- eslint - maybe drop a standard config into the repo anyway
 - .env files

+#### Build System

+> [!NOTE]
+> I consider the entire ci, PR, cd process part of developer tooling.
+Dependign on team structure that is not always the case, but I include it hear with some thoughts about how to use it as part of the dev experience.

+- `ci.ymal`
+- `release.ymal`
-- .github folder
+- `cd-from-release.ymal`

-  - include a pr tempalte
-  - include a `ci.yml`
+-

 #### Install Script